 As you get deeper into affiliate marketing you are going to be more specific and branch out in the niches you choose.
 You’re also going to be more specific in how you go about finding good niches to be in.

-However, to start with just thinking about things you’re passionate about, or that you do in your spare time.
+However, to start with just think about things you’re passionate about, or that you do in your spare time.
 Then consider if people are spending money in that market.
 If they are you can turn that into an affiliate business.

 2. What Affiliate Programs Should You Join?